eduardomartinsl/eduardomartinsl/README.md

 ### so, what i'm up to?

-- 🔭 I’m currently working at Neon
-- 🌱 I’m currently learning general Android architecture
+- 🌱 I’m currently learning general Jetpack Compose
 - 👯 I’m looking to collaborate on any mobile cross-platform Project
 - 💬 Ask me about Architecture Components or anything Android related

 ## 👨‍💻 experience
-- Android
+- Android (Kotlin)
 - Xamarin (Platform and Forms)
 - Flutter
 - React Native